curusarn/ctu-fit-mi-paa/knapsack-problem/REPORT_3.md

 ## Conclusion
 In following section I will evaluate how each parameter affects the running time and relative mistake of chosen algorithms.

+PROCESS:

+i have generated 10 instances of the problem and for each instance and run the algorithm 100 times to reach at least *some* level of statistical significancy I have created 10 plots (one for each instance)

+then I have adjusted the params and repeated the process

+#I have used gnuplot to automatically create plot with all 100 runs for each instance
+#this way I have ended up with 10 plots to compare and observe

+i have tried stuff

+neighbour creation is important - we want continuous state space changed from one bit flip to N bit flips

+capacity limitation could be handled differently

+equilibrium could be handled differently

+different settings can lead to similar results